PagerDuty/pdpyras/README.rst

 Reading
 +++++++
-The method ``pdpyras.APISession.rget`` gets a resource, returning the object within the resource name envelope after JSON-decoding the response body.
+The method :attr:`pdpyras.APISession.rget` gets a resource, returning the object within the resource name envelope after JSON-decoding the response body.
 In other words, if retrieving an individual user (for instance), where one would have to JSON-decode and then access the ``user`` key in the resulting